corbindavenport/imageshare/SETUP.md

 # ImageShare Settings

 ImageShare uses anonymous image uploads by default, which may expire or have other limitations.
-You can enter your own API key to enable more upload options and features.
+You can enter your own API key as a user to enable more upload options and features.

 ## ImgBB API